 Other Handy Features

-I weighed my Shark, and including the wheelie base, all the attachments that normally fit on the tool caddy (everything except the power brush), a half-full dust-cup, and the bare floor tool with hose and telescoping tube attached, the entire unit weighs 11.4 pounds.
-That surprises me, because it feels much lighter to me -- perhaps because of the compact design.
+I weighed my Shark, and including the wheelie base, all the attachments that normally fit on the tool caddy (everything except the power brush), a half-full dust-cup, and the bare-floor tool with hose and telescoping tube attached, the entire unit weighs 11.4 pounds.
+That surprises me because it feels much lighter, perhaps because of the compact design.
 Keep in mind that you will be dragging it around on its wheelie base most of the time.

-So far, I've observed no drawbacks to the Lift-Around save one: due to the compact and lightweight design, the dust cup is small.
+So far, I've observed no drawbacks to the Lift-Around save one: Due to the compact and lightweight design, the dust cup is small.
 For an average household, you'll possibly get a few uses before you have to take the whopping two minutes to empty it.
-For my dusty dog-hairy house, I have to clean it out at each use.
-The manual suggest emptying the dust cup after each use.
+For my dusty, dog-hairy house, I have to clean it out at each use.
+The manual suggests emptying the dust cup after each use.
 I think that's a fine idea.
 It's that easy.